PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Experiments

-\textbf{GFlops and Parameter Comparison on CPP dataset.} Since our method is one unified model, our Panoptic-PartFormer has advantages on both GFlops and Parameters.
-Since the work~\cite{liang2020polytransform} is not public available, we estimate the lower bound by its baseline model~\cite{maskrcnn}.
-As shown in Tab.~\ref{tab:gflops_parameter}, our model obtains around 55\%-60\% GFlops drop and 65\%-70\% parameter drop.
-Compared with Panoptic-PartFormer, the new proposed Panoptic-PartFormer++ achieves \textit{within} extra 10\% GFlops and parameter cost.
-As shown in Tab.~\ref{tab:gflops_parameter}, our methods achieve significant improvements over previous baselines.
+\textbf{GFlops and Parameter Comparison on the CPP dataset.} The proposed unified model, Panoptic-PartFormer, is compact and efficient in terms of model parameters and run-time.
+Since the source code of~\cite{liang2020polytransform} is not publicly available, we estimate the lower bound by its baseline model~\cite{maskrcnn}.
+As shown in Tab.~\ref{tab:gflops_parameter}, our model obtains a decrease of 55\%-60\% in GFlops and 65\%-70\% in parameters.
+Compared with Panoptic-PartFormer, the proposed Panoptic-PartFormer++ only introduces an increase of 5\% GFlops and parameter cost.
+As shown in Tab.~\ref{tab:gflops_parameter}, our methods achieve significant improvements over previous models.

-\textbf{Results on Pascal Panoptic Part Dataset.} We further compare our method with the works on the Pascal Panoptic Part dataset in Tab.~\ref{tab:experiments_res_ppp}.
-For different settings, our methods achieve state-of-the-art results on both PQ and PartPQ with a very significant gain.
-For ResNet backbone, our methods achieve \textbf{6-7\% gains} on PartPQ.
-Moreover, our ResNet101 model can achieve better results than the previous work using \textit{larger} backbones~\cite{qiao2021detectors}.
-Using Swin Transformer base as backbone~\cite{liu2021swin}, our method achieves \textbf{47.4\% PartPQ} which shows the generalization ability on a large model.
+\textbf{Results on the Pascal Panoptic Part Dataset.} We evaluate our method with the works on the Pascal Panoptic Part dataset.
+Tab.~\ref{tab:experiments_res_ppp} shows that, on different settings, our methods achieve state-of-the-art results on both PQ and PartPQ with significant gains.
+For the ResNet backbone, our methods achieve \textbf{6\%-7\% gains} on PartPQ.
+Moreover, our ResNet101 model performs favorably against the prior work using larger backbones~\cite{qiao2021detectors}.
+For our new proposed Panoptic-PartFormer++, under the same backbone, we can achieve \textbf{1.9\%-3.3\%} gains on PQ, \textbf{1.8\%} gains on PartPQ, and \textbf{3.0\%} gains on PWQ.
+For all metrics, this indicates the newly proposed models are good at handling all level segmentation predictions.